GFaure9/skelretarget/README.md

 > [!NOTE]
 > First intended usage of these tools is for **preprocessing Sign Language skeletal pose sequences**
-> to prepare datasets for training deep learning models.
+> to prepare datasets for the training deep learning models.

 ## Installation